 Homeopathy for Horses

-homeopathy for horses is a holistic system of healing
+Homeopathy for horses is a holistic system of healing

 horsesbased on the use of highly diluted natural substances

-to trigger a healing response in the horse's body
+to trigger a healing response in the horse's body.

-the basic principal of equine homeopathy is that any
+The basic principal of equine homeopathy is that any

 substance that can cause a disease, can also be the principle cure - "like

-if given in stronger doses to a healthy horse>the chosen
+If given in stronger doses to a healthy horse the chosen

 medication would produce the symptoms the medicine is prescribed for.

-this applies to horses and ponies as well as to human patients.
+This applies to horses and ponies as well as to human patients.

-the more dilute a remedy, the more potent and effective it is.
+The more dilute a remedy, the more potent and effective it is.

-equine homeopathic remedies treat the cause of symptoms
+Homeopathic remedies treat the cause of symptoms

-the difference between using conventional drugs on your horse or pony
+The difference between using conventional drugs on your horse or pony

 and homeopathic remediesis that the drugs treat